Tintin Forums

 What would happen if the BBC wrongly reported that Gordon Brown had suddenly died?

-Nothing, really.
-Just look at the world-wide reporting of the “death” of Jeff Goldblum recently: that just shows that even with modern communications (or perhaps even because of them), errors will happen.
+That just shows that even with modern communications (or perhaps even because of them), errors will happen.
 People would look foolish, but at the end of the day - so what?
-Everything that is reported in the media is only ever a polemic, somebody’s take on things.
+Everything that is reported in the media is only ever a polemic, somebody's take on things.

-The other thing is that journalists have to make deadlines, and on budget.
-Information is only ever as accurate as the money allows.
-If you have unlimited time and budget, you hop on a ’plane, go to the source, and research the subject from end-to-end.
-If you have five pounds and five days, you ring up what looks like a reputable expert at the Hergé museum, and you ask them.
+Information is only ever as accurate as the money and time allowed.
+If you have unlimited time and budget, you hop on a 'plane, go to the source(s), and research the subject from end-to-end.

 Harrock n roll